aptech/docs/docs/plotaddhline.rst

 Remarks
 -------

-Please note that :func:`plotAddHLine` will add arrows to existing graphs, it will not create a new graph if one does not exist. :func:`plotAddHLine` is not yet supported for surface plots.
+Please note that :func:`plotAddHLine` will add lines to existing graphs, it will not create a new graph if one does not exist. :func:`plotAddHLine` is not yet supported for surface plots.